Dual Degrees & Areas of Concentration

 Areas of Concentration

-In addition to formal dual degrees, students may earn certificates in specialized concentrations with little additional cost.
-All but the research certificate can be earned within the four-year medical school program.
-Certificate completion is reflected on the medical school transcript.
-All certificate programs involve attendance at seminars/courses, an internship or capstone experience and scholarly activity/research.
+In addition to formal dual degrees, students may earn notation on their transcript in specialized concentrations with little additional cost.
+All can be earned within the four-year medical school program.
+Completion is reflected on the medical school transcript and Medical Student Performance Evaluation (MSPE) letter.
+All programs involve attendance at seminars/courses, an internship or capstone experience and scholarly activity/research.

 Academic Surgery

-This certificate option familiarizes medical students with basic surgical concepts, techniques and terminologies to augment learning in the operating room.
+This concentration option familiarizes medical students with basic surgical concepts, techniques and terminologies to augment learning in the operating room.

 Clinical Neuroscience